LukeDS-it/migra/README.md

 ## Consumers
 Consumers are the L phase of the ETL process.
 They represent terminal operations and are usually used to load data into another place.
-A process can have any nymber of consumers set, and they will all run in parallel taking data from the last extractor.
+A process can have any number of consumers set, and they will all run in parallel taking data from the last extractor.

 # Building and using